jaegertracing/documentation/content/docs/1.7/getting-started.md

 Your applications must be instrumented before they can send tracing data to Jaeger backend.
 Check the [Client Libraries](../client-libraries) section for information about how to use the OpenTracing API and how to initialize and configure Jaeger tracers.

-## All in one Docker image
+## All in One

-This image, designed for quick local testing, launches the Jaeger UI, collector, query, and agent, with an in memory storage component.
+All-in-one is an executable designed for quick local testing, launches the Jaeger UI, collector, query, and agent, with an in memory storage component.

-The simplest way to start the all in one docker image is to use the pre-built image published to DockerHub (a single command line).
+The simplest way to start the all-in-one is to use the pre-built image published to DockerHub (a single command line).

 ```bash
 $ docker run -d --name jaeger \